Humans must flock to rescue plastic-contaminated seabirds from pollution

 Ocean Generation

-Ocean Generation are experts in ocean plastic pollution, having launched numerous education programmes to highlight the issues and prevent plastic from reaching the ocean within a generation.
+Ocean Generation are experts in ocean plastic pollution, having launched numerous education programs to highlight the issues and prevent plastic from reaching the ocean within a generation.

 Speaking about the Shearwater birds, Jo told Acre: “The studies that have been carried out on seabirds really are just the tip of the iceberg when we consider the extent of the damage plastic has wreaked on the health of our ocean, the wildlife it supports and even our own health.